 Sleades, carres, or drags, furnished for... repairing... high wayes.

 Road flattening work is these days done using heavy wheeled vehicles called scrapers.

-Neither the mediaeval sleds nor the modern day scrapers seem to be the stuff of drag racing, so where's the connection?
+Neither the medieval sleds nor the modern day scrapers seem to be the stuff of drag racing, so where's the connection?

 That connection comes in the 18th century, by which time smaller drags/drays were being used for the hawking of goods, and the poor souls who hauled them around had the ingenious idea of adding wheels.
 Samuel Johnson defined such a vehicle in A dictionary of the English Language, 1755: